sorm/sorm.github.com/index.md

 Latest release info and installation instructions are provided at the project's [GitHub page](https://github.com/nikita-volkov/sorm#readme).

 ##Learn More
 You can see how SORM compares to the currently dominant Scala ORM Framework [here](/pages/SORM-vs-Slick.html) or continue on to a more comprehensive [Tutorial](/pages/Tutorial.html).
-For detailed documentation please visit the [Wiki](https://github.com/nikita-volkov/sorm/wiki) or learn the [API](/api/) (you're really interested in the contents of a plain `sorm._` package only).
+For detailed documentation please visit [this page](/Documentation.html) or learn the [API](/api/) (you're really interested in the contents of a plain `sorm._` package only).

 ##Support
 Support is provided at [StackOverflow](http://stackoverflow.com/questions/tagged/sorm).
 Go ahead and ask your questions under a tag "sorm".